 Waterproof sails must be angled in order to allow water runoff.
 Water pooling on a sail can significantly damage the fabric and reduce the life of your waterproof sail.
 There are two main types of waterproof sail, PVC fabric, and shade fabric with a waterproof coating.
-For waterproof shade fabric, for every four meters in length, you should have one meter in height.
-And for PVC fabric, for every five meters in length, you’ll need one meter in height.
+For waterproof shade fabric, for every four metres in length, you should have one metre in height.
+And for PVC fabric, for every five metres in length, you’ll need one metre in height.

 Waterproof sails are not always feasible because of the amount of pitch needed.
 Consider the lowest amount of clearance you need under your sail and if you can make up the extra height.
 If 100% waterproof sails aren’t required, remember that tightly woven shade fabrics can still provide an amount of rain protection.

 So how will you actually put up your new shade sail?
 Once you have an idea for space and the design we can think about fixing points.
 You don’t need to fix your shade sail to free-standing posts.
 There is a range of options for mounting your shade sail off your roof or suitable wall.

 Depending on the size and weight of your sail the types of fixing points you use will vary.
 For long-life and weather-resistant components ensure they are made of marine-grade stainless steel also known as 316 grade stainless steel.
 This heavy-duty quality material will resist rust and wear in any weather.
 The bigger the sail the more fixing points are also required.
 Refer to the table below for the recommended number of fixing points per edge metre.

 |No. of Connection Points||3-4||3-5||4-6||5 or more||5 or more||6 or more|